Fees and how to pay for your postgraduate course

 Coventry University do not offer any discount for early payment of full fees.

-Students may be eligible to pay for their course fees in instalments.
-We offer a termly instalment scheme and further information about this can be found on our Flexible Payment Schemes page.
+You may be eligible to pay for your course fees in instalments.
+We offer a termly instalment scheme.

 If your fees are to be paid in part or fully by a sponsor (such as your employer), you will be required to provide at enrolment a letter or Fee Authorisation Form.
 In the case of a letter from your sponsor, this should be supplied on company headed paper and state the amount of support you will be receiving and the academic year it relates to.
 After your enrolment your sponsor will be automatically invoiced.